-The commercial real estate is gaining momentum and is witnessing healthy demand, especially in the office space segment.
+Commercial real estate is gaining momentum and is witnessing healthy demand, especially in the office space segment.

-This is supported by the fact that according to Cushman & Wakefield India’s recent office leasing report, ‘Commercial office market is witnessing a robust streak’.
+This is supported by the fact that according to Cushman & Wakefield India’s recent office leasing report, the ‘Commercial office market is witnessing a robust streak’.

 Also, provided the adequate supply in the office segment, rent drives the demand.
-Gurugram and Noida which comprise NCR region currently have the vacancy at about 29 million square feet which is likely to keep rentals in check.
+Gurugram and Noida which comprise the NCR region currently have a vacancy at about 29 million square feet which is likely to keep rentals in check.

-In the recent times, while Noida has turned into an affordable commercial real estate hub, Gurugram would continue to be the largest and most expensive office market in the NCR as per a Colliers Research report.
+In recent times, while Noida has turned into an affordable commercial real estate hub where you get the best commercial property on lease, Gurugram would continue to be the largest and most expensive office market in the NCR as per a Colliers Research report.

-The average rent that developers quote in Noida is about Rs 57 per square feet per month notes the report titled ‘Delhi, Gurgaon and Noida - The Three Aces: Key Opportunities in the NCR Office Market".
+The average rent that developers quote in Noida is about Rs 57 per square foot per month notes the report titled ‘Delhi, Gurgaon, and Noida - The Three Aces: Key Opportunities in the NCR Office Market".

 For cost-conscious backend IT companies looking for affordable rents and excellent connectivity with Delhi, the Noida market has historically been the preference, notes the report.

-That is evidenced by the fact that Noida accounted for roughly 29 per cent of the total demand of the overall leasing volume in the NCR over the past five years.
+That is evidenced by the fact that Noida accounted for roughly 29 percent of the total demand of the overall leasing volume in the NCR over the past five years.

 Further, as compared to 2017’s first quarter demand, 2018’s first quarter witnessed double the demand with one million sq ft of absorption.
-In the upcoming years, the city would also be host to multinationals, as per the extensive report.
+In the upcoming years, the city will also be host to multinationals, as per the extensive report.

-This made many companies to shift their corporate offices from swanky localities in South Delhi and Connaught Place to Gurugram for Grade-A office spaces that offer good connectivity to the international airport as well as other business districts, and at affordable rents.
+This made many companies shift their corporate offices from swanky localities in South Delhi and Connaught Place to Gurugram for Grade-A office spaces that offer good connectivity to the international airport as well as other business districts, and at affordable rents.

-The price in residential real estate market is not expected to increase for some time now and buyers have the requisite time to do the due diligence to choose a suitable property.
+The price in the residential real estate market is not expected to increase for some time now and buyers have the requisite time to do the due diligence to choose a suitable property.